simonadamgyula/quizApplication/README.md

 # Quim

-An android quiz app. (that is purely made, and not even finished yet)
+An android quiz app. (that is poorly made, and not even finished yet)

 ## Usage
 ### Api